 What Kind of Translation Agency Do You Need?

-Full-scale translation services aren’t always necessary.
+Full-scale translation services aren't always necessary.
 In some cases, a simple machine translation may work for you.
 In others, you may have the bandwidth to handle the entire project in-house.
-However, if you have a significant amount of content to translate, you may want to consider working with an agency early on.
+However, if you have significant content to translate, you may want to consider working with an agency early on.
 In these cases, the sooner you work with a company to create standards for your translation, the better.

 Translation Business Models to Expect